You might ask yourself how a Chinese military treatise that was written during

 Sun Tzu's The Art of War is one of

-the oldest books on military strategy in the world.
-It's the first and one of
+the oldest books on military strategy in the world, and probably one of the most

 position is affected both by objective conditions in the physical environment